So, like many of you, I used to suffer from insomnia.

 He may be a dictator.

-Three generals now that he is uh appointed here.
+Look at all the generals, three generals now that he is appointed here.

-Oh my gosh, what's what's gonna happen?
+Oh, my gosh, what's going to happen?

-Kelly and and Flynn and Mattis, these are generals.
+Kelly and Flynn and Mattis.

 We've never had that many generals.

-He's unpredictable in a very good way, but I also think fundamentally the ideas that he promised during the campaign, if they're put into practice will work out extraordinarily well for the country.
+He's unpredictable in a very good way, but I also think fundamentally the ideas that he promised during the campaign, if they're put into practice, will work out extraordinarily well for the country.

 And to me, it's about the country.